fiveten59/Vdr_installer/README.md

 * submenu b) Uninstall VDR-2.6.x

 Point 4)
-* submenu a) Install Plugins (softhddevice dvbapi skinlcarsng radio iptv)
+* submenu a) Install Plugins (softhddevice dvbapi skinnopacity radio iptv vnsiserver)
 * submenu b) Uninstall Plugins

 Point 5)
-* submenu a) Configure VDR and all the system creating icons and something else :-) Pls note this point add the icons relating at Vdr Server (in this case Vdr will starts with only three plugins dvbapi radio iptv)
+* submenu a) Configure VDR and all the system creating icons and something else :-)
 * submenu b) you can reconfigure the system

 Point 6) Exit
 * You can put your channells as usual in /etc/vdr
 * plugins libs are placed in /lib/vdr